ktor-doc-jp/ktor-doc-jp/pages/servers/autoreload.md

 Consider the following example:

-You can run the application by either a `build.gradle` or directly within your IDE.
+You can run the application by using either a `build.gradle` or directly within your IDE.
-Executing the main method in the example file, or by executing : `io.ktor.server.netty.DevelopmentEngine.main`.
+Executing the main method in the example file, or by executing: `io.ktor.server.netty.DevelopmentEngine.main`.
-DevelopmentEngine by using `commandLineEnvironment` will be in charge of loading the `application.conf` file (that is in HOCON format).
+DevelopmentEngine using `commandLineEnvironment` will be in charge of loading the `application.conf` file (that is in HOCON format).

 `Main.kt`:
 ```kotlin